 D – 0.8 - 0.7

-Many programs and individual course sequences require a minimum grade of 2.0 in order to pursue additional courses or studies.
+Many programs and individual course sequences require a minimum grade in order to pursue additional courses or studies.
 Consult with an advisor about the specific requirements for your courses, program or transfer major.

 Refer to the link at the bottom of the page is see how your NSC GPA is calculated.